-Joost de Moor works as a postdoctoral Research Associate at the School of Politics, Philosophy, International Relations, and Environment (SPIRE) at Keele University.
+Joost de Moor works is a researcher at Stockholm University.
 His research with CUSP is located within the P(olitics)-theme and focuses on how grassroots movements pursue sustainability through prefigurative strategies.
 Prior to his appointment in Sweden, Joost was a postdoctoral researcher at Keele University.

-He recently defended his PhD thesis at the University of Antwerp, titled The Two-Dimensional Structure of Political Opportunities, which aims to explain how (perceptions of) political opportunities explain citizens’ political participation and the strategies of social movements.
-Special interest has gone out to activism within the environmental movement, the climate movement, and the squatting movement.
-He has (forthcoming) publications in Mobilization, International Journal of Urban and Regional Research, Parliamentary Affairs, and Acta Politica, and has recently written two book chapters on the climate change movement at COP21.
+Joost was awarded a PhD from the University of Antwerp for his thesis The Two-Dimensional Structure of Political Opportunities, which aims to explain how (perceptions of) political opportunities explain citizens’ political participation and the strategies of social movements.
+His research focuses on activism within the environmental movement, the climate movement, and the squatting movement.
+He has (forthcoming) publications in Environmental Politics, Mobilization, International Journal of Urban and Regional Research, Parliamentary Affairs, and Acta Politica, and has recently written two book chapters on the climate change movement at COP21.

-Joost is the co-convenor of the ECPR Standing Group on Participation and Mobilization.
+Joost is the convenor of the ECPR Standing Group on Participation and Mobilization.